crytic/building-secure-contracts/program-analysis/echidna/end-to-end-testing.md

 # End-to-End testing with Echidna (Part I)

-When smart contracts require a complex initialization and the time to do it is short, we want to avoid to manually recreate a deployment for a fuzzing campaign with Echidna.
+When smart contracts require a complex initialization and the time to do it is short, we want to avoid to manually recreating a deployment for a fuzzing campaign with Echidna.
 That's why we have a new approach for testing using Echidna based on the deployments and execution of tests directly from ganache.

 ## Requirements: